-Once successfully installed, navigate your browser to your servers URL and fill up the Nextcloud setup form:
+Once successfully installed, now navigate your browser to your server URL and fill up the Nextcloud setup form:

 Finally, enter the username and password you want to register as an Admin account for NextCloud and then furnish the Database details.
 Last, click on the Finish Setup.